-When your air conditioner or furnace overheats, it runs for a few minutes then trips the circuit breaker.
-Unfortunately, the system will continue tripping the circuit breaker until you fix the overheating problem.
-No one wants an overheating HVAC system; however, it is common, especially during summer.
+When your HVAC system overheats, it runs for a few minutes then trips the circuit breaker.
+The system will continue tripping the circuit breaker until you fix the problem.
+No one wants an overheating HVAC system.
+But, it is common, especially during summer.
 Here are four common causes of overheating in HVAC systems.

 Dirty Condenser Coils